Joshua R. Eyler

 Herring 129 | email@example.com | 713.348.2732

 After receiving his Ph.D. in Medieval Studies from the University of Connecticut in 2006, Josh moved to a position as Assistant Professor in the English department at Columbus State University in Georgia.
 Although he was approved for tenure at CSU, his love for teaching and his desire to work with instructors from many different disciplines led him to the field of faculty development and to George Mason University, where he served as an Associate Director of the Center for Teaching and Faculty Excellence from 2011-2013.
 In August of 2013, he came to Rice to take the position of Director of the CTE.
 He has published broadly on medieval literature, and his eclectic research interests include the biological basis of learning, Chaucer, and disability studies.
-His current projects include the book How Human Beings Learn: A New Paradigm for Teaching in Higher Education, which is under contract with West Virginia University Press.
+His current projects include the book The Story of Learning: Why Some Teaching Techniques Work Well and Others Fall Short, which is under contract with West Virginia University Press.

 Elizabeth (Betsy) Barre

 Herring 129 | firstname.lastname@example.org | 713.348.2301